ashtilawat23/algos-challenge/README.md

 Please remember to:

-    - Not edit any other file but you own.
+    - Not edit any other file but your own.
     - Submit your own work and not use another's code.

 ### The best solutions will be merged and submitted into the challenge!